risk-first/website/complexity/Crystals-And-Code.md

 ![Slush Machines](/images/complexity/slush.jpg)

-The same is true of IS - it's only once things settle down that patterns of behaviour appear and we can start to build abstractions to automate and control them.
-The more consistent and predictable a process is, the easier it will be to create successful IS for it.
+The same is true of an IS - it's only once things settle down that patterns of behaviour appear and we can start to build abstractions to automate and control them.
+The more consistent and predictable a process is, the easier it will be to create a successful IS for it.

-Most information systems start small, and grow from there (eBay started with a single niche market, Facebook started with just students at Harvard).
+Most IS's start small, and grow from there (eBay started with a single niche market, Facebook started with just students at Harvard).
 They have to demonstrate usefulness at _every scale_.

-What properties of IS are like the _regularity_ we see in crystals?
+What properties of IS's are like the _regularity_ we see in crystals?
 How about things like:

  - **Managed Data**, with clear, consistent, interacting data-types.
-In distributed systems, there will be a policy on [CAP](/Coordination-Risk.md#CAP-Theorem)
+In distributed systems, there will be a policy on [CAP](/Coordination-Risk.md#CAP-Theorem).
+There is likely to be a high degree of data **Normalization** and a **well-Factored** design.
  - **ACID** properties, such as Atomicity, Consistency, Isolation, Durability of transactions.
  - **SLAs**:  Response times, ownership, procedures, and other _non-functional requirements_ that are clearly defined.
- - **Support Teams and Knowledge Bases**: there are procedures in place for _understanding and using_ the IS.
+ - **Support Teams and Knowledge Bases**: there are procedures in place for _understanding and using_ IS's.
  - **Roadmaps and Plans**:  development and growth are _ordered_ and _directed_ as opposed to _chaotic_ and _random_.

-All of these represent consistency and order in an IS, as opposed to the wider organisation they exist in, where none of these things really exist.
+All of these represent consistency and order in IS's, as opposed to the wider organisation they exist in, where none of these things really exist.

 ## Stage 2:  Growth